mipayne/JustTheClass/about.md

 We hope to foster an inclusive and safe learning environment based on curiosity rather than competition.
 All members of the course community—the instructor, students, and GSIs—are expected to treat each other with courtesy and respect.
 Some of the responsibility for that lies with the staff, but a lot of it ultimately rests with you, the students.

 ### Be Aware of Your Actions
-Sometimes, the little things add up to creating an unwelcoming culture to some students.
-For example, you and a friend may think you are sharing in a private joke about other races, majors, genders, abilities, cultures, etc. but this can have adverse effects on classmates who overhear it.
-There is a great deal of research on something called “stereotype threat,” which finds simply reminding someone that they belong to a particular culture or share a particular identity (on whatever dimension) can interfere with their course performance.

-Stereotype threat works both ways: you can assume that a student will struggle based on who they appear to be, or you can assume that a student is doing great based on who they appear to be.
-Both are potentially harmful.

 Bear in mind that diversity has many facets, some of which are not visible.
 Your classmates may have medical conditions (physical or mental), personal situations (financial, family, etc.), or interests that aren’t common to most students in the course.
 Another aspect of professionalism is avoiding comments that (likely unintentionally) put down colleagues for situations they cannot control.
 Bragging in open space that an assignment is easy or “crazy,” for example, can send subtle cues that discourage classmates who are dealing with issues that you can’t see.
 Please take care, so we can create a class in which all students feel supported and respected.

 ### Be Respectful